mne-tools/mne-python/doc/source/manual/convert.rst

-    meg_head_trans       4 x 4               The coordinate frame transformation from the MEG device coordinates to the MEG head coordinates noise_cov            nchan x nchan       The noise covariance matrix source_cov           nsource             The elements of the diagonal source covariance matrix. sing                 nchan               The singular values of INLINE_EQUATION with INLINE_EQUATION selected so that INLINE_EQUATION as discussed in Section 6.2.3 eigen_fields         nchan x nchan       The rows of this matrix are the left singular vectors of INLINE_EQUATION, i.e., the columns of INLINE_EQUATION, see above. eigen_leads          nchan x nsource     The rows of this matrix are the right singular vectors of INLINE_EQUATION, i.e., the columns of INLINE_EQUATION, see above. noise_eigenval       nchan               In terms of Section 6.2.3, eigenvalues of INLINE_EQUATION, i.e., not scaled with number of averages. noise_eigenvec       nchan               Eigenvectors of the noise covariance matrix.
-In terms of Section 6.2.3, INLINE_EQUATION. data                 nchan x ntime       The measured data.
+    meg_head_trans       4 x 4               The coordinate frame transformation from the MEG device coordinates to the MEG head coordinates noise_cov            nchan x nchan       The noise covariance matrix source_cov           nsource             The elements of the diagonal source covariance matrix. sing                 nchan               The singular values of INLINE_EQUATION with INLINE_EQUATION selected so that INLINE_EQUATION as discussed in :ref:`CHDDHAGE` eigen_fields         nchan x nchan       The rows of this matrix are the left singular vectors of INLINE_EQUATION, i.e., the columns of INLINE_EQUATION, see above. eigen_leads          nchan x nsource     The rows of this matrix are the right singular vectors of INLINE_EQUATION, i.e., the columns of INLINE_EQUATION, see above. noise_eigenval       nchan               In terms of :ref:`CHDDHAGE`, eigenvalues of INLINE_EQUATION, i.e., not scaled with number of averages. noise_eigenvec       nchan               Eigenvectors of the noise covariance matrix.
+In terms of :ref:`CHDDHAGE`, INLINE_EQUATION. data                 nchan x ntime       The measured data.
 One row contains the data at one time point. times                ntime               The time points in the above matrix in seconds nave                 1                   Number of averages as listed in the data file.